cjddmut/Blender-Transforms-in-Unity3D/readme.md

-# Unity Made Awesome 0.1
+# Unity Made Awesome

-This is a quick description on how to use UMA 0.1.
+This is a quick description on how to use UMA!

 ## Quick Action Hotkeys